EPFL-CePro/eXamc/examc_app/static/docs/html/_sources/modules/amc/amc_app.rst.txt

 Associate the students list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-If you modified the name of student list CSV file, you can select the other CSV list by clicking on "set file" button
+If the student CSV file must be replaced, click **Set file**.
 #.
-Select the primary key you want to sort by
+Select the primary key from the student list.
 #.
-Click on the "Automatic" button.
+Click **Automatic** to associate papers and students.
+#.
+Use **Manual** to fix missing or incorrect associations.

 Export the results
 -------------------

+Open the **Results** tab after marking and student association are complete.

 #.
-Click on the "report" tab
+Check the warning checklist before generating results.
 #.
-Click on generate results
+Click **Generate Results** to populate the Results and Statistics modules.
 #.
-To export the annotated pdfs:

-* Select "One file per student".
-* Click on "Annotate" button.
+Choose whether annotated papers are generated as one file per student or one file for all students.
+#.
+When grading schemes are used, enable **Add grading scheme report with annotations** if the grading scheme report must be appended.
+#.
+Click **Annotate**.

+When annotated papers are available, they can be downloaded or sent by email.

+.. screenshot TODO: Refresh so Results shows Generate Results, annotated papers, email sending and grading scheme report option.

 .. image:: images/AMCResults.png